-Ok so yeah it’s about me… can’t say I didn’t enjoy seeing this ?
+Ok so yeah it’s about me… I can’t say I didn’t enjoy seeing this?

 Here’s how I personalize my LinkedIn connection requests and get a response almost every time:

 - Have a compelling reason to connect.
-If you’re not connecting over something THEY care about, what’s the point?
+If you’re not connecting over something, THEY care about?
 Your prospects are busy, so if they’re not going to care about why you’re reaching out, don’t reach out yet.
 It’s better to wait until you do.

 - Nail the timing.
-Keep tabs on what’s happening in their world and make sure you’re reaching out when they’ll be most receptive.
+Keep tabs on what’s happening in their world and ensure you’re reaching out when they’ll be most receptive.
 I do this with Nudge.ai.

 - Individualize your message.
 The person receiving this connection request should always feel like you’re speaking to them and them alone.
 Otherwise, they’ll be quick to write it off as an automated message.